1. What is indexing?

 32. What are the Disadvantages of the index?

-Some time uses of indexes slow down Data modification operations (such as INSERT, UPDATE, and DELETE).
+time uses of indexes slow down Data modification operations (such as INSERT,

 Every time data changes in the table, all the indexes need to be updated.